samuelmasuy/teslaprep/model_3_checklist.md

 - [ ] 5.
 Inspect interior seat upholstery, door surfaces, dash, headliner & carpets (including passenger compartment, frunk, and trunk).
 - [ ] 6.
 Check left and right clothing hook operation.
 - [ ] 7.
 Check all seat belts for proper operation.
 - [ ] 8.
+Seat tears or smudges
+- [ ] 9.
+Seat material is not bunched or folded
+- [ ] 10.
+Both front seats don’t squeak when moving (check all directions of motion) OR folding (for rear)
+- [ ] 11.
 Check the rear seats for proper fold-down operation.
-- [ ] 9.
+- [ ] 12.
 Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)
-- [ ] 10.
+- [ ] 13.
 Test the steering wheel position controls to ensure proper operation.
-- [ ] 11.
+- [ ] 14.
 Press the center of the steering wheel to make sure the vehicle's horn works.
-- [ ] 12.
+- [ ] 15.
 Test the windshield wipers.
-- [ ] 13.
+- [ ] 16.
 Test the rearview camera.
-- [ ] 14.
+- [ ] 17.
 Check side mirrors for proper operation of folding and position adjustment.
-- [ ] 15.
+- [ ] 18.
 Check sun-visor operation and mirror condition.
-- [ ] 16.
+- [ ] 19.
 Check the rearview mirror for any warping or distortion.
-- [ ] 17.
+- [ ] 20.
 Test connectivity in all USB ports (1 USB-A/1 USB-C in the front, 2 USB-C in the rear).
-- [ ] 18.
+- [ ] 21.
 Test connectivity of wireless phone charger.
+- [ ] 22.
+Voice control works
+- [ ] 23.
+Microphone picks up good audio (call a friend with the Model 3 dialer)

 ## SECTION D - Lighting inspection
 - [ ] 1.
 Vanity mirror lights.